caiovaccaro/Wordpress-CheesecakePostTypes/README.md

 Setup
 -----
+Place the 'CheesecakePostTypes' folder inside your theme folder:
+'wp-content/themes/yourtheme/CheesecakePostTypes'
-Place the 'CheesecakePostTypes' folder inside your theme folder in 'wp-content/themes/yourtheme/CheesecakePostTypes' and in your theme 'functions.php', require the base file of the project.
+And in your theme 'functions.php', require the base file of the project:

 ```php
 require_once 'CheesecakePostTypes/Base.php';